 “What are you?”

 “Ah!
 No longer who but What?
-You are a quick one.”
+There's my broken clock!”
 The crows kept adding mass to the man-shaped shadow before him.
 Two slits of white resembling eyes and the crack of jagged teeth that no sane man would mistake for a smile stood within the still circling cyclone of crows.
 Kennedy could see feathers, eyes, beaks and claws within the shape before him shifting, squirming, writhing as if trying to free themselves from an unholy form.

 “Father?”
 Kennedy spun on the spot to see the twins behind him.
 “Call for help!
 GO!
 Get somebody!
 Anybody!” he screamed.
 “Move you little bastards!”